frankgreco/gomicro/README.md

 $ yo gomicro
 ```

+## ssl
+If `https` is selected by the user when prompted, self-signed certificates will automatically be generated and the application will be served over ssl.

 ## go libraries
 This project aims to use the best and most widely used libraries.
 Here are the main libraries that gomicro uses: